 A new age of nutritional deficiencies has descended across the UAE, creating specific illnesses of their own and worsening the effects of chronic diseases, said experts.

 Moderns diets simply do not support a healthy lifestyle, especially as they contain an abundance of fast food and packaged items,” he said.
-Of course when we encounter a person with a lifestyle disease, it means that they have been eating wrong for a while.
+Of course, when we encounter a person with lifestyle disease, it means that they have been eating wrong for a while.

-These include refined sugars, carbohydrates (white breads and pastries) artificial chemical preservatives, flavorings and dyes , improperly fermented soy products; coffee and soda; junk foods (chips and dried snacks); pasteurized dairy and most vegetable oils.
+These include refined sugars, carbohydrates (white bread and pastries) artificial chemical preservatives, flavorings and dyes, improperly fermented soy products; coffee and soda; junk foods (chips and dried snacks); pasteurized dairy and most vegetable oils.
 A better term for such term items is “fake food”.

 Fake foods do not give the body what it needs to maintain its vitality.
 They also strip the system of valuable nutrients and add compounds that are harmful, so you end up depleting your system even more.
 Improper diet hinders the body’s ability to resist internal and external threats and injuries.
 This explains why nutritional deficiencies affect health.